 USER’S GUIDEBOOK

-OPB shall promulgate a separate, non-binding, User’s Guidebook to explain how the BCOD’s Form-Based Code is used.
+The Office of Planning and Building shall promulgate a separate, non-binding, User’s Guidebook (the “Guidebook”) to explain how the BCOD’s Form-Based Code is used.
 The Guidebook shall include any and all Design Guidelines issued in the Planning Board’s Rules and Regulations.
 It is highly recommended that this Guidebook be reviewed as a first step in understanding this By-Law.

 § 10.2 INTRODUCTION